 Not Fresh Air Intake

-Note: I’m a homeowner piecing this together while a CBH warranty request is still pending (no repair date yet as of writing this post).
+Note: We’re homeowners piecing this together while a CBH warranty request is still pending (no repair date yet as of writing this post).

 ItemObservation